 The act of translation involves translating these various functions of language.
 This is going to look different depending on your framework for translation.

-A so-called “literal” or “essentially literal” approach to translation focuses chiefly on #1, Grammatical Functions.
+A so-called “literal” or “essentially literal” approach to translation focuses chiefly on #1, Grammatical Functions: whereby the translators assign an English equivalent to each grammatical function and part-of-speech.
 Indeed, translation for the “literal” translator isn’t so much word-for-word as much as simply aligning subjects, object, etc. of the source language with their respective counterpart in the receptor language.
 The “as free as necessary” part of typical “literal” translation comes in when merely translating grammatical function clashes with translating other kinds of functional information — and it’s not that “literal” translations just ignore the other linguistic function so much as they simply leave them to the intuition of the translator.

-And that’s why I’m generally critical of such methods.
+And that’s why I am generally critical of such methods.
 The intuitions of the translator aren’t necessarily reliable and were other functions studied and examined in their own right, we could rely more on the grammar of the source & receptor languages more than we do upon translator intuition.
-Translators do not have native speaker intuition for Ancient Hebrew & Hellenistic Greek.
+Translators do not have native speaker intuition for Ancient Hebrew and Greek.
 They never will.
 Some might come close, but those scholars are extremely few and far between.
-The scholars alive today who have come close to such intuition could probably be counted on both hands and you’d run out of fingers.
+The scholars alive today who have come close to such intuition could probably be counted on both hands and it is debatable weather you would run out of fingers.

 But this is also that I’m only critical of the method.
-It is possible for a decent translation to come out.
-But this is dependent upon the translators not the method — and it tends to be more inconsistent than a translation that has both method and skilled translators (the NASB is a perfect example, which is typically annoyingly “literal,” but every once in a while is surprisingly paraphrastic — seriously).
+I do not claim that translations that rely on the intuitions and developed skills of the translator are bad.
+Good translation have been produced from this approach for centuries and centuries.
+But this is dependent upon the translators not the method — and it tends to be more inconsistent than a translation that has both method and skilled translators.
+Here, the NASB is a striking example, which is often painfully “literal,” but every once in a while is surprisingly periphrastic — truly).

 When we come to so-called Dynamic Equivalence/Functional Equivalence, the goal of the method is more encompassing than merely grammatical functions.
 Unfortunately, historically, two things happened.
 First of all, many people who misunderstood Nida had absolutely no interest in translating grammatical functions.
 Secondly, the earliest translations attempting to implement the methodology tended to only look at communicative functions.
 Historically, this was very much a reactionary move on the part of the translators where the pendulum went too far in the other direction.
 This essentially functioned as bad press for the methodology, since it looked way too much like paraphrase than a rigorous translation method.
 The term Dynamic which was often interpreted in a literary sense rather than a technical term didn’t help.
 And that’s exactly why Nida, in the 80’s, switched to Functional for the name.